davidocuevas/davidocuevas/README.md

 ## What I do

-I break things for a living — finding the bugs before someone with worse intentions does. **In offensive security since 2021**, day-to-day work spanning mobile applications, internal Active Directory environments, and cloud red-team operations.
+I break things for a living, finding the bugs before someone with worse intentions does. **In offensive security since 2021**, day-to-day work spanning mobile applications, internal Active Directory environments, and cloud red-team operations.
 I prefer scrappy, on-the-box tooling over uploading